ctavolazzi/code-conductor/_AI-Setup/work_efforts/active/202503091642_work_effort_manager_implementation.md

 - Implement an event loop in the `WorkEffortManager` to handle project operations
 - Update the codebase to use the new `WorkEffortManager` for v0.4.2
 - Ensure backward compatibility with existing work effort functionality
-- Add validation to check for work_efforts and .AI-Setup folders before creating work efforts
+- Add validation to check for work_efforts and _AI-Setup folders before creating work efforts
 - Add JSON input/output capabilities for greater versatility
 - Implement advanced filtering and sorting of work efforts